shraja7/phonebook/README.md

 1. Clone the repository.
 2. Install the required dependencies for both the frontend and backend using `npm install` in the root directory.
 3. Start the frontend application with `npm start`.
-4. Start the JSON server for the backend by navigating to the `backend` directory and running `npm start`.
+4. Start the JSON server for the backend by running `npm run server`.
 5. Access the application in your web browser at `http://localhost:3000`.

 ## Notification Component